linuxtek-canada/linuxtek-travelrouter/tests/vm/README.md

 </network>
 ```

-3. Restart the network:
-Restart the virtual network:
+2. Restart the virtual network:

 ```
 virsh net-destroy default
 virsh net-start default
 ```

-4. Confirm the network settings are active and correct:
+3. Confirm the network settings are active and correct:

 ```
 virsh net-list
 virsh net-dumpxml default
 ```

-## Set up Image and cloud-init
+## Create cloud-init and launch VM

+Note:  I've created a **buildvm.sh** to automate this process.
+This section explains how this works.

 1. Download Debian Bookworm ARM64 Cloud Image: